taurushq-io/multi-party-sig/README.md

 A Go implementation of multi-party threshold signing for:

 - ECDSA, using the "CGGMP" protocol by [Canetti et al.](https://eprint.iacr.org/2021/060) for threshold ECDSA signing.
-  We implement both the 4 round "online" and the 7 round "presigning" protocols from the paper, and adapt the
+  We implement both the 4 round "online" and the 7 round "presigning" protocols from the paper.
+The latter also supports identifiable aborts.
+  Implementation details are also documented in in [docs/Threshold.pdf](docs/Threshold.pdf).
+  Our implementation supports ECDSA with secp256k1, with other curves coming in the future.
   <!-- including  with some additions to improve its practical reliability, including the "echo broadcast" from [Goldwasser and Lindell](https://doi.org/10.1007/s00145-005-0319-z).  -->

-  We documented these in [docs/Threshold.pdf](docs/Threshold.pdf).
-  Both the "3 round" and "7 round" protocols are implemented, and the latter supports both _identifiable aborts_ and _presigning_.
-  Our implementation supports ECDSA with secp256k1.

 - Schnorr signatures (as integrated in Bitcoin's Taproot), using the [FROST](https://eprint.iacr.org/2020/852.pdf) protocol.
 Because of the linear structure